-The ministry is seeking proposals for the 2022-23 Apprenticeship Capital Grant Call For Proposal (Round 2).
+The ministry is seeking proposals for the 2023-24 Apprenticeship Capital Grant CFP.

-TDAs who wish to apply and that meet the eligibility criteria listed in Section 1.4 must complete and submit the ACG CFP Application Template to the ministry for review and approval located on the Employment Ontario Partners Gateway (EOPG) webpage.
+Interested proponents that meet the eligibility criteria listed in Section 1.4 must complete and submit the ACG CFP Application Template located on the Employment Ontario Partners Gateway (EOPG) webpage.